dotanuki-labs/bitrise-reports/README.md

 If you want to contribute with this project

 - Check the [contribution guidelines](https://github.com/dotanuki-labs/.github/blob/main/CONTRIBUTING.md)
-- Ensure you have Python 3.8.x or newer installed
+- Ensure you have Python 3.8.+ installed.
+I recommend [Pyenv](https://github.com/pyenv/pyenv) for that.
 - Ensure you have [Poetry](https://python-poetry.org/) installed
 - Ensure you have [Flake8](https://pypi.org/project/flake8/) installed
+- Ensure you have [Black](https://pypi.org/project/black/) installed
-- Ensure you have [Black](https://github.com/psf/black) installed
+- Ensure you have [Bandit](https://pypi.org/project/bandit/) installed
 - Prepare your environment

 ```bash